-Undeclared mono-cultures are odd at a national level but in terms of the unheard and the hidden a more singular focus is often the only choice.
-There are alternative options for Aesha, which include for example, the Yardstick Festival in the Southwest which celebrates authors from the African Diaspora or the popular South Asian Literature Festival in London.
+Perhaps things are slowly changing.
+One BAME writer/publisher told me, 'Twenty to 30 years ago, you'd go in the green room at festivals and celebrates authors from the African Diaspora or the popular South Asian Literature Festival in London.
 I spoke with author and literature programme manager at the British Council, Bhavit Mehta about why he set up the festival which attracts a mixed audience, profiling writers from and writing about India, Pakistan, Bangladesh, Nepal, Sri Lanka and Afghanistan, with more emphasis on the content than the ethnicity of writers: